- Human Resources and Equal Opportunity

 The campus administrator designated to receive protected disclosures by employees, or applicants for employment, at the California State University San Marcos, is: Ellen Cardoso, Director, Human Resource and Equal Opportunity, Craven Hall 1200, (760) 750-4416.
 CSUSM employees may also make protected disclosures directly to the Vice Chancellor of Human Resources.

 Employees also have the option of contacting the California Bureau of State Audits (BSA).
-There are three ways to share information with the BSA: Call the Whistleblower Hotline at (800) 952-5665, mail it to Investigations, Bureau of State Audits, 555 Capitol Mall, Suite 300, Sacramento, CA 95814, or submit a complaint online to http://www.bsa.ca.gov/hotline/filecomp.
+There are three ways to share information with the BSA: Call the Whistleblower Hotline at (800) 952-5665 ; mail it to Investigations, Bureau of State Audits, 555 Capitol Mall, Suite 300, Sacramento, CA 95814; or submit a complaint online to http://www.auditor.ca.gov/hotline; Employees may also contact the California Attorney General’s confidential whistleblower hotlines at (800) 952-5225 or (916) 322-3360.

-How to File a Complaint for Retaliation for Making a Protected Disclosure
+How to File a Complaint of Retaliation for Making a Protected Disclosure

+Employees, former employees or applicants for employment who allege that they have been retaliated against for having made a protected disclosure under the California Whistleblower Act must use the procedure in Executive Order 1058 (.pdf).
 The procedure requires that a complaint must be filed within 12 months of the alleged act of retaliation.
-It is suggested that the complaint form attached to Executive Order No. 822 (Attachment 1) be used.
-CSUSM employees/applicants should file complaints with (a) their supervisor or manager, or (b) the Director of Human Resources and Equal Opportunity.
+It is suggested that the complaint form attached to Executive Order No. 1058 (Attachment 1) be used.
+The complaint may be filed with the employee’s manager or supervisor, or with the Director of Human Resources and Equal Opportunity who is the campus MPP employee responsible for administering this executive order.